cmcnally87/weatherAppReact/README.md

-Weather App created in react for the sake of learning
+Weather App created in react